How To Increase Parent Engagement In Primary Schools And Improve Outcomes In Maths

 This is also really useful for helping children understand how maths links to the real world.
 We’ve got lots of suggestions for linking maths to the real world in our article on maths investigations for KS2.

 Advise parents that it’s more useful to develop their child’s questioning – just like a teacher would – than to give them the correct answer, even if they’re tempted!
-Why not provide parents with example questions such as “why did you write that down?” or “how did you get that answer?” so they can then develop their own effective questioning techniques for the benefit of their child.
+Why not provide parents with example questions such as “why did you write that down?” or “how did you get that answer?” so they can then develop their own questioning in the classroom techniques for the benefit of their child.

 This, in turn, means that the child can become a more effective independent learner and also master whatever skill or method they are attempting to learn.